como-integrar-javascript-pagina-web

 • Then, we use addEventListener to make the click event show the message.

-This method is useful for small pages, but it can get chaotic if the code grows too much.
-In general, it’s also not recommended (except in very specific cases)
+This method is useful for small pages, but can become chaotic if the code grows too much.
+In general, it is also not recommended (except in very specific cases)

 External Script